rbnpercy/docs/source/includes/_convert_api.md

 ### Hashed Values

-Bancor uses a prioritization mechanism to enable transactions to be executed in the correct and valid order.
-Changing any of these values will cause the transaction to fail:
+Bancor uses a prioritization mechanism to ensure transactions are executed in the valid and correct order.
+Changing any of *these* values will cause the transaction to fail:

 1. **Block number** - we initiate a transaction life of X blocks.
 Meaning, from the moment you create the transaction you have X amount of blocks to execute it.
 Executing it after the transaction lifetime will cause the transaction to fail.
 2. **Gas price** - the gas price received is part of the transaction's hard coded values.
 Changing the gas price will cause the transaction to fail.